 Social Security is supposed to screen disability applications to see if they are eligible for the CAL program, but you should alert Social Security when you apply if you have a Compassionate Allowances condition.
 You can speed up the CAL process by submitting all of the medical evidence showing you have a CAL condition with your application.

-Social Security maintains a list of fifteen conditions for which it will issue SSI benefits before it issues a decision on an application.
+Social Security maintains a list of fifteen conditions for which it will issue SSI benefits before it issues a decision on a disability application.
 This program is called Presumptive Disability (PD).
-The conditions include ALS, spinal cord injury causing an inability to walk without assistance, end stage renal disease, low birth weight, mental retardation, and Down Syndrome.
+The conditions include ALS, spinal cord injury causing an inability to walk without assistance, end stage renal disease, low birth weight, mental retardation, Down Syndrome, and more.
 If you have one of the conditions on the list, then you can receive your SSI payments for up to six months while Social Security processes your case.
 If Social Security ends up denying your application, you will not have to pay back the PD benefits.
 For more information, see Nolo's article on presumptive disability.

 You may be able to get your ALJ hearing scheduled sooner than is usual for your local ODAR office if you have a "dire need."
 Social Security defines a dire need as an immediate threat to health or safety, such as not enough money for food, shelter or medical care.
 If you are homeless or facing immediate eviction or foreclosure, if you cannot afford medical care that you need, or if you cannot afford food, then you should write a letter describing your situation to your ODAR office and ask for your hearing to be scheduled quickly.